jannismain/log-time-to-tempo/README.md

 ### [0.0.4] - 2025-01-14
 [0.0.4]: https://github.com/jannismain/log-time-to-tempo/releases/tag/v0.0.4

+- on `lt alias --unset` completion, only existing aliases are suggested
 - fix keyring issues
   - keyring provided by `1password-cli` could not be used to persist token → default to system keyring on macOS
   - keyring fails on platforms other than macOS → alternative keyring backends are used.